 But that’s not all.
 Even healthy our companions need regular drug to prevent heartworm and other parasites.
 So no matter what, the demand for pet medications will likely remain strong and continue to expand in the coming years.

 The Impact of the Pandemic on Pet Medication Sales

-The COVID-19 pandemic has only accelerated these upward trends in the pet medication industry.
-With so many people across the world spending more time at home and experiencing greater levels of isolation, many people are welcoming pets into their lives as a way to combat loneliness and establish a day-to-day routine.
+The COVID-19 pandemic has only accelerated these upward trends in the pet drug industry.
+With so many people across the world spending more time at home and experiencing greater levels of isolation, many people are welcoming animals into their lives as a way to combat loneliness and establish a day-to-day routine.
 These people are spending lots of time with their pets every day and keeping a close eye on their health.

 Countries That Spend the Most on Pets

 Due to cultural and lifestyle factors, such as the prevalence of animal ownership and average disposable income levels, some countries tend to have more animals and to spend more on their pets than others.

 Research shows that Britain, France, Switzerland, and the United States are the countries that spend the most on their pets.
 In the United States, specifically, the total amount of money spent on pets annually comes to over $150 per person.
 This includes things like food, grooming, toys and accessories, kennel services, enrichment activities, and, of course, health and well-being products, including medicines.

 Counterfeit Pet Medications to Look Out for

 You may be wondering exactly which pet medications are the biggest target for counterfeiters.
 While any product can be vulnerable to counterfeiting, there are specific ones that are most prevalent in the industry.

 - Non-steroidal anti-inflammatory drugs (e.g., Rimadyl, Deramaxx, Previcox, Metacam)